Yeast Infection ICD-10-CM Codes

 Use Code

 Yeast infections, primarily caused by the fungus Candida, can affect various body parts.
 Proper coding for yeast infections is essential for medical documentation, billing, and treatment planning.
-The ICD-10-CM system provides specific codes for different types of yeast infections.
+The ICD-10-CM system provides specific codes for different types of yeast infections, which are classified under superficial mycoses and other superficial mycosis categories.

 Here are the most commonly used ICD-10-CM Codes for Yeast Infections:

-• B37.3 - Candidiasis of vulva and vagina: This code is used when the yeast infection affects the vulva and vagina.
+• B37.3 - Candidiasis of vulva and vagina: This code is used when the yeast infection affects the vulva and vagina, often referred to as vagina candidiasis.
+It is a common cause of itching and discomfort in patients.

-• B37.0 - Candidal stomatitis: Candidal stomatitis indicates a yeast infection in the mouth or throat.
+• B37.0 - Candidal stomatitis: Candidal stomatitis indicates a yeast infection in the mouth or throat, commonly known as oral thrush.

 • B37.9 - Yes